Top 10 Tips for Creating a Personal Logo Design

 9. Stay Young Always – Evergreen Logos

-Make a personal logo design which can stay evergreen.
+Make a personal logo design that can stay evergreen.

 There are many shapes and colours which be familiar to you, which are all-time favourites.